Our readers asked questions about dogs, and we got an expert to answer!

 This is one of the most common questions about dogs.
 But I love them both!
 Honestly, I think this is a personal preference.
 I love Golden Retrievers.
 Growing up on a farm in South Africa I had lots of “pavement specials” – South African slang for mutts.
 And they were all amazing!
 After I got my first Golden Retriever I fell in love with the breed and their gentle, sweet, cuddly nature, their happy disposition and fun-loving attitude.
 They are easy to train, and beyond just basic training, they can act as therapy dogs, search and rescue dogs and service dogs for the blind, deaf and handicapped.

-Whatever breed you fall in love with and decide to get please first research it before getting a puppy or adopting!
+Whatever breed you fall in love with and decide to get, please first research it before getting a puppy or adopting!
 It’s one thing to think you will love having a Husky, for example.
 After all they are smart, handsome, some have beautiful blue eyes, and so on.
 But, did you know that a Husky requires a lot of exercise and stimulation?
 They need a fenced yard to run around and play in, they need long walks or someone they can run with.
 They also need to be brushed often.
 In addition, they shed, they can be high strung – especially when they don’t get enough exercise or stimulation.
 Are you ready for that?
 Will you make the commitment in rain, snow, heat, wherever you live and your weather is like, to walk and exercise a Husky daily?

 The sad fact is that many dogs end up in shelters and rescues because people are not always educated or prepared for having a certain breed of dog.
+Please consider rescuing instead of buying from a breeder.

 My dog simply won’t stop barking and the neighbours are complaining.
 What can I do?